 – There is less competition.
 When the seller has an open house, they are one of the few.
 There are not many open houses to see.

 It can be argued that the quiet months are good months however it is better to market your property in the busy months when there are more buyers and more properties for sale.
 More buyers drive the price of your property upwards.
 More sellers mean more buyers are generated, therefore more visitors come to your property.
 If there are three open houses on the same street that means all three homes get the visitors.
 A property for sale requires as many visitors as possible to sell quickly and at the highest price possible.

 If one must sell, any time is a good time if the price is at market.

 Quiet times in real estate include late summer during construction holidays and holidays over the year.
-Most people do not want to shop for property during Christmas.
+Most people do not want to shop for a property during the Christmas period.

-The following are the best months to place property on the market:
+The following are the best months to place a property on the market:

 February to April – The holidays are over, everyone is back to work and if you buy a house in late winter, you can plan a move in the spring when the snow is melted.